raygun101/MarkupKit/README.md

 <UILabel text="^$name"/>
 ```

-Bindings must be released before the owner is deallocated, as well as any time the view is reloaded (for example, on an orientation change).
-Bindings are released via a call to `unbindAll`, a method MarkupKit adds to the `UIResponder` class.
+Bindings must be released via a call to `unbindAll`, a method MarkupKit adds to the `UIResponder` class, before the owner is deallocated.
 For example:

 ```swift
 deinit {